joutvhu/create-tag/README.md

 # Create Tag

-GitHub Action to create or update tag
+GitHub Action to create or update tag.
+Useful when you want to create/update major version tag every time there is a release.
+It works well with [GitHub Action versioning](https://docs.github.com/en/actions/creating-actions/about-custom-actions#using-tags-for-release-management).

 ## Usage